 - Review the steps below to discover more about Front Range Community College disability services and how to obtain accommodations that may support you while at FRCC.

 How to Get the Support You Need

-If you run into trouble or have questions along the way, contact your campus office anytime using the contact information to the right.
+If you have any questions or concerns, contact your campus DSS office immediately, using the contact information provided to the right.

 For information about documentation needed when registering for services, please see the documentation guidelines.

 Rights and Responsibilities